noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ##### Investigate phenomena associated with claim
 - What are biofuels
 Biofuels are fuels created using plants or other forms of biomass.
-The most well known and utilized by the public are ethanol and methanol.
-These Biofuels are most commonly usually added to traditional fuels or
+The most well known and utilised by the public are ethanol and methanol.
+These Biofuels are most commonly usually added to traditional fuels or components in standalone alternatives.
+E10, Biodiesel and E85 are all examples of common fuels that contain these biofuels.
 - Why are these fuels different (molecules)
 - What happens during combustion (bonds broken etc)
 -  $\Delta$Enthalpy (how are energy output different)